In this article

 Best eye cream for dark circles

 If you’re dealing with raccoon eyes, Dr. Noelani Gonzalez, a dermatology specialist at Mount Sinai Health System, recommends this option from La Roche Posay.
 “This cream has caffeine, which helps constrict blood vessels and diminish the appearance of dark under-eye circles,” she explains.
 The caffeine works almost immediately to reduce the appearance of dark circles for the day.
-While this is the most expensive cream on our list, it also contains reflective pigments that help brighten the under-eye area instantaneously.
+While this is the most expensive cream on our list, it also contains reflective pigments that help brighten the under-eye area instantly.
 According to celebrity aesthetician Jordan Mattioli, the best general application method is to dab a few dots of cream under the eye and tap it in gently to avoid pulling or tugging on the skin.
 “Apply to the area under the eye and the sides of the eye but avoid your upper eyelid,” she adds.

 Best drugstore eye cream for sensitive skin